Rigging and Signalperson Qualification Training Programs

-All Employers must have qualified rigging during hoisting activities for assembly and disassembly work (1926.1404(r)(1)).
+All Employers must have qualified to rig during hoisting activities for assembly and disassembly work (1926.1404(r)(1)).
 Additionally, qualified riggers are required whenever workers are within the fall zone and hooking, unhooking, or guiding a load, or doing the initial connection of a load to a component or structure (1926.1425(c)).

 A qualified rigger is a rigger who meets the criteria for a qualified person.
 Employers must determine whether a person is qualified to perform specific rigging tasks.
 Each qualified rigger may have different credentials or experience.

 Possesses a recognized degree, certificate, or professional standing, or has extensive knowledge, training, and experience, and can successfully demonstrate the ability to solve problems related to rigging loads.
 The person designated as the qualified rigger must have the ability to properly rig the load for a particular job.
 It does not mean that a rigger must be qualified to do every type of rigging job.